 Apparently the geographical position of Morocco attracted different ethnic groups.
 That all participated in the creation of the Moroccan culture of today, prominently in cuisine.
 Of course, the history associated with Moroccan cuisine has also shaped the way its people eat their meals and alongside with what.
 The following are some traditional dishes of Moroccan cuisine inspired by the cultures of the ethnic groups.

-Couscous is also one of those perfectly balanced and flavoursome dishes in the Moroccan cuisine.
+Couscous is also one of those perfectly balanced and flavoursome dishes in Moroccan cuisine.
 Couscous with seven vegetables recipe is pretty easy, and doesn’t have to include all the seven vegetables if not available.
 You can try it right at your kitchen at anytime.
-It might take some time in cooking, but its preparation is very quick, and you will not be dissapointed with the taste.
+It might take some time to cook, but its preparation is very quick, and you will not be dissapointed with the taste.

 Another inherited dish from the indigenous people of Morocco, the Berbers.
 This specialty is named after the clay plate in which the dish is cooked, and served as well.
 Tajine is traditionally prepared on top of a portable clay majmar under which people put hot coals.

-Tajine can be made with many different ingredients, practically anything can be turned into a tajine.
-Some typical tagine dishes include: Tajine with lamb and plums, Tajine with chicken and preserved lemon, Tajine with fish, and Tajine of meatballs with tomatoes and eggs.
+Tajine can be made with many different ingredients.
+Practical anything can be turned into a tajine.
+Some typical tagine dishes include: Tajine with lamb and plums, Tajine with chicken and preserved lemon, Tajine with fish, and Tajine with meatballs with tomatoes and eggs.
 They are well arranged , and left undisturbed to cook until soft, making a delicious, beautiful presentation.

 The recipe is traditionally prepared with layers of a paper-thin pastry, stuffed with a blend of pigeon or chicken meat, almonds and eggs.
 Spiced with saffron, cinnamon and fresh coriander, then sprinkled with icing sugar and cinnamon.

 Every region in Morocco has its own recipe of harira with a slight variation.
-Typically harira is a fragrant tomato-based soup with onions, chickpeas, and lentils.
-Seasoned with ginger, pepper, turmeric and basically celery which gives it the distinctive taste from other soups.
+Typically, harira is a fragrant tomato-based soup with onions, chickpeas, and lentils.
+Seasoned with ginger, pepper, turmeric and basically celery, which gives it the distinctive taste of other soups.
 It is very rich and nutritious, allowing you to recharge your batteries after the fasting day.

 Although harira is famously associated with Ramadan, you can still find it served throughout the year in Moroccan homes and restaurants, even sold as street food.

 The Turk ethnic groups brought the barbeque culture initially to Morocco.
-Barbecuing is referred to as Mechoui, occupies a central position in Morocco’s culinary life.
-Being practiced in public squares and crowded markets, even at sidewalk of restaurants.
+Barbecuing is referred to as Mechoui, and occupies a central position in Morocco’s culinary life.
+Being practiced in public squares and crowded markets, even on the sidewalks of restaurants.